 Limit saturated fat.
 These are found in whole-fat dairy products, mayonnaise, and hydrogenated or partially hydrogenated oils or fats (such as stick margarine).
 These products may also contain trans fats, which can raise your cholesterol level.

 Add fiber with plant foods.
-Good sources include grapefruits, apples, beans and other legumes, barley, carrots, cabbage, and oatmeal.
+Good sources include grapefruit, apples, beans and other legumes, barley, carrots, cabbage, and oatmeal.

 Get two daily servings of plant sterol-rich foods.
 These foods, such as nuts, can help lower cholesterol.
 Plant sterols are also added to some soft margarines, granola bars, yogurts, and orange juice.

 Read Food Labels

 You need to know how much saturated fat, trans fat, and cholesterol are in your favorite foods.
 That can help you make better choices.

 Too much saturated fat can drive up your cholesterol level.
 It's found mostly in animal products.
 Cholesterol also is found in animal products.
 Your doctor or a dietitian can let you know what your daily limit should be.